-Dr. Arvind Gupta is a father of three, a mathematician at Simon Fraser University and scientific director of MITACS, a national research network focused on connecting university-based math researchers with companies and other organizations to solve real-world challenges.
-For more information on MITACS, visit www.mitacs.ca.
+Dr. Arvind Gupta is a father of three, a mathematician and scientific director of MITACS, a national research network focused on connecting university-based math researchers with companies and other organizations to solve real-world challenges.
+For more information on MITACS, visit www.mitacs.ca